APE by Craig Petty, Roddy McGhie, and Noel Qualter

 Key features

-• Collaborative creation by renowned magicians
+• Collaborative creation by three experienced magicians

-• High visual impact and organic handling
+• Visual impact with organic handling

 • Portable and practical for close-up performances